charMstr/ft_services/srcs/mysql/README.md

 We created a user that is only being granted access to the wordpress database, and not the entire set of databases in the mysql server.
-This user will be able to connect remotely.
+This user will be able to connect remotely (used by the wordpress container for example).

-### TIP: the DB_USER in the wp-config.php file will be the user connecting the
+### TIP: DB_USER vs wp_user

-database as a client, it will in our case access the wordpress database.
+the DB_USER in the wp-config.php file will be the user connecting the database as a client, it will in our case access the wordpress database on the mysql server container.

-Within this database, we will find in the subtable wp_users the different wordpress users like admins, editors etc. DB_USER and wp_users are two different things.
+Within this database, we will find in the subtable wp_users the different wordpress users like admins, editors etc.

+DB_USER is for the mysql client (used by wordpress to access its databse), and wp_users are stored within the database on the server it tries to connect to.

 ## RESSOURCES: